Twenty Twenty / Twenty Twenty-One:

 Dance Theater for Collective Liberation

-Vermont-based Loom Ensemble has gathered together local dancers and professional theatermakers to devise an outdoor dance-theater performance, to share with local community here in the Upper River Valley, sponsored by Open Door Integrative Wellness of White River Junction.
+Last summer, Vermont-based Loom Ensemble gathered together local dancers and professional theatermakers to devise an outdoor dance-theater performance, to share with local community in the Upper River Valley, sponsored by Open Door Integrative Wellness of White River Junction.

 Twenty Twenty: Wildfires choke the air, police steal breath, and disease invades the lungs.
 Can your lizard-brain tell the difference between the national threat of fascism and low-grade personal conflict?
 Mine can’t.
 Twenty Twenty-One: We are coming back together, to heal through song and laughter, and dance-into-being a more beautiful world.